ryousei/abci-sandbox/memos/horovod.md

    $ pip install horovod
    ```

-   * Note: openmpi/3.x module does not support CUDA.
+   * Note: openmpi/3.x module does not currently support CUDA.

 2. Run an example script on a machine with 4 GPUs.